mere-human/pong-unity/README.md

 The classic arcade Pong 2D game created with Unity / C#.

-The game was done with the help of 2D Game tutorial.
+The game was done with the help of 2D Game tutorial from Brackeys.

 The one thing I changed was the usage of C# instead of JavaScript.